LucyPitticas-Rothwell/Hear-Me-Out-app/README.md

 * Clinicians can write, edit and submit articles for publishing to the app
 * Admin can approve or reject articles submitted
 * Admin can add, delete or deactivate users

-*NOTE: Code cannot be shared but a concise graphic overview of the final product can be seen in the "Hear_Me_Out_Poster" file.
-Click [here](https://github.com/LucyRothwell/Hear-Me-Out-app/raw/master/Hear_Me_Out_Poster.pptx) to open.*